-Welcome to the inspiring world of Ethical Hedonist a different kind of organic arts, entertainment, food, and fashion magazine + community – a social enterprise magazine striving to make a difference.
+Welcome to the inspiring world of Ethical Hedonist a different kind of organic arts, entertainment, food, and fashion magazine + community – a social enterprise magazine striving to make a difference with paid internships for journalists of all ages to create much-need diversity in the media.

-We encourage organic, responsible, circular consumption that protects nature, and nurtures young journalists as well as older journalists disadvantaged by technology.
+We encourage organic, responsible, circular consumption that protects nature, and nurtures young journalists as well as older journalists disadvantaged by technology, ageism and diagnosed health conditions, with the focus on mental health.
+For decades, journalism has been allowed to be a very insecure profession.
+This must change.

-We’re different from all the other ethical magazines you might have come across.
+We’re different from all the other organic and sustainable magazines you might have come across.
 We don’t preach sustainability – we prefer to inspire it!

-We’re launching an exclusive crowdfunded community and club with money can’t buy perks, experiences and creative business services, and consultancy to bring you #morefabnews journalism that makes a difference.
+We’re launching an exclusive crowdfunded community and club with money can’t buy perks, experiences and creative business services, and consultancy to bring you more #fabgoodmedia that makes a difference.

 Our passion is to make a difference now and for our children, our planet and the next generation of talented ethical journalists by raising money for paid internships and to pay our staff journalists a living salary.
 There is no limit to our ambitions for this independent organic magazine with style and substance.